 While it is true that humans have discipline, results vary considerably from human to human.
 Some are lazy.
 Some are go-getters.
 Some are artists driven by an insatiable urge.
 Some are politicians, lawyers or con-men.

 Whatever characteristics we have as humans, we get them from atoms.
-True enough, we are essentially a very well organized collection of atoms.
-We are constantly shedding atoms and assimilating new atoms.
+True enough, we are essentially an organized collection of atoms.
+Yet, we are constantly shedding atoms and assimilating new atoms.
 Somehow, our consciousness has managed to get this collection of atoms to cooperate for very long periods of time.
 When that cooperation ends, we die.

 There is an ongoing, simmering debate over the source of free will and whether free will even exists at all.
 A few years ago, a small group of mathematicians even went so far as to suggest that if free will is proven in humans, then free will must exist in the particles that make up humans, too.
 We have to get it from somewhere if we have it.

 I get up early every weekday and go to work.
 I write, I exercise, I bag my lunch.
 I show up predictably to work and am paid for that service.
 I take care of myself, my family and my possessions.
+When I settle down for the day, I put my phone, my keys and my wallet in the same place, every day.
+Without fail.
 These are all forms of discipline.

 But consider for the moment the possibility that matter has free will.
 Homes and roads last 30 years.
 Ancient ruins are fairly intact for eons.
-Insects have been perfectly preserved in amber for tens of millions of years (I think of this whenever I hear the song, "Stuck In A Moment" by U2").
+Insects have been perfectly preserved in amber for tens of millions of years (I think of this whenever I hear the song, "Stuck In A Moment" by U2).
 Rocks have been found with compositions and structures hundreds of millions of years old.
-The sun, is more than 4 billion years old, with light that is 100,000 years old before it escapes to the surface.
+The sun, is more than 4 billion years old, and it generates light that is 100,000 years old before it escapes the surface.

 Matter has discipline that humans can only dream of.
 Atoms seem to last forever.
 Uranium, one of the biggest naturally occurring atoms, has a 4.5 billion year half life.
 Consider the humble proton, a constituent of every atomic nucleus.
 It has a half life of 10^35 years (that's 10 followed by 35 zeroes).
 Matter is an amazing example of disciple, in walls, steel, the earth and the sun, and notably, us.